antarctica/asli-pipeline/README.md

    1. Cloned the pipeline.
    2. Set up your environment.
    3. Installed `asli`.
+   4. Set CDS API access with `.cdsapirc`.
-   4. Set configurations `ENVS.config` and symbolically linked to `ENVS`.
+   5. Set configurations `ENVS.config` and symbolically linked to `ENVS`.
-   5. Set configurations for the Object Store in `.s3cfg`.
+   6. Set configurations for the Object Store in `.s3cfg`.

 You can now run the pipeline:
 ```bash